This article was updated on August 8, 2018.

-The IoT is a relatively new phenomenon, but it has the potential to change the way organizations operate, and at the same time it raises new questions about how HR should support the talent needs of organizations.
+The IoT has the potential to change the way organizations operate, and at the same time it raises questions about how HR should support the talent needs of organizations.

 What Is the Internet of Things?

-According to the Harvard Business Review, "the phrase 'internet of things' has arisen to reflect the growing number of smart, connected products and highlight the new opportunities they can represent."
+According to Harvard Business Review (HBR), "The phrase 'internet of things' has arisen to reflect the growing number of smart, connected products and highlight the new opportunities they can represent."
 Applications are widespread and can include anything from fitness activity trackers, watches and smartphones to thermostats, appliances and drones.
-With parameters as broad as this, CHROs will need to start addressing how the IoT will impact their talent management and workforce-planning strategies in the years to come.
+With parameters as broad as this, HR leaders will need to start addressing how the IoT will impact their talent management and workforce-planning strategies in the years to come.

 Fitness Trackers and Employee Wellness

-One way for CHROs and HR leaders to simplify the concept of the IoT is wearable devices, specifically fitness trackers.
+One way for HR leaders to simplify the concept of the IoT is wearable devices, specifically fitness trackers.
 A fitness tracker monitors and tracks a person's fitness level.
-According to an article on Bloomberg, Target offers Fitbits, a popular fitness tracker, to its 335,000 employees in an effort to help employees improve health and reduce health care costs.
+According to Bloomberg, Target offers Fitbits, a popular fitness tracker, to its 335,000 employees in an effort to help employees improve health and reduce health care costs.
 Target is betting these wearable devices will serve as an incentive for people to improve their health in a preventive rather than reactive way.

 According to health care consultant Optum's annual study, Wellness in the Workplace, 79 percent of mid-market employers think it's extremely important to establish health ownership among their employees.
 And 22 percent of those companies are using fitness trackers to help employees stay healthy.